Configure WebSocket Support

 }

-Result: This should result in an ALB that is able to handle HTTP protocol upgrade requests to switch to Web Socket tunneling.
+**Result:** The ALB can now handle HTTP protocol upgrade requests to switch to Web Socket tunneling.